 Graduation Rates for Colleges with D1 Softball Teams

-The unweighted average 4-year graduation rate for the general student population at these schools was 47%.
+The unweighted average 4-year graduation rate for the general student population at these schools was 49%.
 Just under a quarter of the colleges and universities had graduation rates less than 30%.
-Only 44% had graduation rates over 50%.
+A total of 44% of D1 softball schools had graduation rates over 50%.
 Just four colleges had 4-year graduation rates 90% or higher and only one was from the Ivy League.
 The following are top ten colleges with D1 softball programs ranked by graduation rates:

 - College of the Holy Cross